ARTtwo50/imagizer_engine/README.md

 end
 ```

-2. With the `profile_image` prefix you will need to define a `profile_image_original_url` method in your class.
+2.With the `profile_image` prefix you will need to define a `profile_image_original_url` method in your class.
 This method should define the original url of the image.
 ```
 class User